OpenNewsLabs/field-guide-security-training-newsroom/docs/index.rst

 We've organized this guide into three key sections.
-Chapter 1 is an resource for new trainers, or folks who are looking for ways to be better at training in general.
+Chapter 1 is a resource for new trainers, or folks who are looking for ways to be better at training in general.
 We've written this with a newsroom audience in mind, and we've pooled a lot of valuable resources that already exist in the world.